-Alternative 8 - Combination Plan - DB4 and Elevation (refinement of Alternative 6): The construction of the DB4 may generate temporary, minor adverse impacts from vehicle noise and construction disturbances.
+Alternative 8 - DB4 and Nonstructural (Optimized): The construction of DB4 and the nonstructural measures may generate temporary, minor adverse impacts from vehicle noise and construction disturbances.
+Again, the basin would not generate noise once constructed, so there will be no long-term adverse impacts to noise.
 Noise would be temporarily, minorly adversely impacted by Alternative 8.